UniversalDependencies/docs/_hy/feat/ExtPos.md

 </tr>
 </table>

 This feature differs significantly from all other features: It describes neither the lexical category, nor the inflectional paradigm slot of the token it appears on.
 Rather than to the individual token, it pertains to a multiword expression and indicates the part of speech that the expression would get if it were analyzed as a single word. `ExtPos` is annotated at the head node of the multiword expression.
 The possible values are taken from the defined [UPOS tags](/u/pos/index.html) and no other values are allowed (not even at the language-specific level).
-The main motivation for `ExtPos` is that the multiword expression may behave like a part of speech different from the UPOS of the head node;
-however, `ExtPos` is sometimes used even if it is identical to the UPOS of the head node.
+The main motivation for `ExtPos` is that the multiword expression may behave like a part of speech different from the UPOS of the head node; however, `ExtPos` is sometimes used even if it is identical to the UPOS of the head node.
 Also, it is not strictly necessary that the expression is multiword – if one of the words of the expression is omitted by mistake, or if a single word has been coerced into a part of speech different from its lexical one, `ExtPos` may be used to signal it.

 `ExtPos` is strongly recommended for fixed functional multiword expressions (the head node has one or more children attached via the [fixed]() relation).
 These should normally lead to `ExtPos` values `ADP`, `ADV`, `AUX`, `CCONJ`, `DET`, `PRON`, `SCONJ` (the `fixed` relation should not be used for compounds that work like content words).
 However, `ExtPos` is occasionally useful in other situations, too: for example, when a multiword expression acts as a proper noun (although its parts behave like other words) or as an interjection.

 ### <a name="ADJ">`ADJ`</a>: adjective-like expression

 #### Examples

-* _<b>հազար ու մի</b>_ (a multiword adjective paraphrasable as “numerous”, lit. "thousand and one"; the first node is [NUM]())
+* _<b>հազար ու մի</b>_/_<b>hazar ow mi</b>_ (a multiword adjective paraphrasable as “numerous”, lit. "thousand and one"; the first node is [NUM]())

 ### <a name="ADP">`ADP`</a>: adposition-like expression